hyperspy/hyperspy/doc/user_guide/signal1d.rst

 The :py:meth:`~._signals.signal1d.Signal1D.remove_background` method provides background removal capabilities through both a CLI and a GUI.
 The GUI displays an interactive preview of the remainder after background subtraction.
-Current background type supported are power law, offset, polynomial and gaussian.
-By default the background parameters are estimated using analytical approximations (keyword argument ``fast=True``).
-For better accuracy, but higher processing time, the parameters can be estimated by curve fitting by setting ``fast=False``.
+Currently, the following background types are supported: power law, offset, polynomial, Gaussian, Lorentzian and skew normal.
+By default, the background parameters are estimated using analytical approximations (keyword argument ``fast=True``).
+For better accuracy, but higher processing time, the parameters can be estimated using curve fitting by setting ``fast=False``.

 Example of usage: